cocoon2wong/Re/index.md

 ## Abstract

-Learning to forecast the trajectories of intelligent agents like pedestrians has caught more researchers' attention.
+Learning to forecast trajectories of intelligent agents has caught much more attention recently.
-Despite researchers' efforts, it remains a challenge to accurately account for social interactions among agents when forecasting, and in particular, to simulate such social modifications to future trajectories in an explainable and decoupled way.
+However, it remains a challenge to accurately account for agents' intentions and social behaviors when forecasting, and in particular, to simulate the unique randomness within each of those components in an explainable and decoupled way.
-Inspired by the resonance phenomenon of vibration systems, we propose the Resonance (short for Re) model to forecast pedestrian trajectories as co-vibrations, and regard that social interactions are associated with spectral properties of agents' trajectories.
+Inspired by vibration systems and their resonance properties, we propose the *Resonance* (short for *Re*) model to encode and forecast pedestrian trajectories in the form of ``co-vibrations''.
-It forecasts future trajectories as three distinct vibration terms to represent agents' future plans from different perspectives in a decoupled way.
+It decomposes trajectory modifications and randomnesses into multiple vibration portions to simulate agents' reactions to each single cause, and forecasts trajectories as the superposition of these independent vibrations separately.
-Also, agents' social interactions and how they modify scheduled trajectories will be considered in a resonance-like manner by learning the similarities of their trajectory spectrums.
+Also, benefiting from such vibrations and their spectral properties, representations of social interactions can be learned by emulating the resonance phenomena, further enhancing its explainability.
-Experiments on multiple datasets, whether pedestrian or vehicle, have verified the usefulness of our method both quantitatively and qualitatively.
+Experiments on multiple datasets have verified its usefulness both quantitatively and qualitatively.

 ## Highlights

 ![Motivation of the Resonance Model](./subassets/img/fig_method.png)

-- The *vibration-like* prediction strategy that forecasts pedestrian trajectories as multiple trajectory biases to better simulate agents' intuitive behaviors in a decoupled way, including the linear base, the self-bias, and the resonance-bias;
+- the ``vibration-like'' prediction strategy that simulates and decomposes the randomnesses in pedestrian trajectories as multiple vibrations according to different causes;
-- The *resonance-like* representation of social interactions when forecasting, which regards that social interactions are associated with trajectory spectrums of interaction participators;
+- the ``resonance-like'' representation of social interactions analogous to the resonance phenomena of vibrations.

 ## Citation